This article covers the science of baby sleep patterns. Here you’ll find information on

 bed sharing safety

 for the details.

-• During active sleep, breastfed babies are aroused more easily than are formula-fed babies (Horne et al 2004b; Franco et al 2000).
+• They are breastfed.
+In experiments, breastfed babies were aroused more easily than were formula-fed babies (Horne et al 2004b; Franco et al 2000).

 If you consider that baby sleep patterns are characterized by short, 50-60 minute sleep cycles, you may wonder how it’s possible for babies to “sleep through the night.”